Fanconi anaemia is a heritable bone marrow failure syndrome caused by problems with the body’s chromosomal repair systems.

-Patients with Fanconi anaemia (FA) can have a variety of these features:
+Patients with FA can have a variety of the following features:

 - short stature;

 - low birth weight;

 - gastrointestinal conditions;